lilyinstarlight/overlay/README.md

 #### Plex [media-tv/plex-media-server, media-tv/plex-home-theater, media-tv/plex-media-player]
 [Plex](http://plex.tv/) is a service that allows convenient access to central media over a variety of devices.
 Plex Media Player is a new desktop client for Plex that includes a nice ten-foot interface and is designed for connecting to the television.
 Note: Plex Pass users can add the "~amd64" or "~x86" keywords to the packages to get the latest Plex Pass versions.

-#### WebcamStudio [media-video/webcamstudio, media-video/webcamstudio-module]
-[WebcamStudio](https://code.google.com/p/webcamstudio/) is a live video mixer often used in conjunction with a virtual webcam driver to create professional looking broadcasts.

 #### v4l2loopback [media-video/v4l2loopback]
 [v4l2loopback](https://github.com/umlaeute/v4l2loopback) is a kernel module to create V4L2 loopback devices.
 These can be used in conjunction with WebcamStudio or other software (e.g. ffmpeg or gstreamer) to create a virtual webcam device.